On the Cauchy problem for the homogeneous Boltzmann-Nordheim equation for bosons: local existence, uniqueness and creation of moments: Abstract

 \section{Abstract}

 The Boltzmann-Nordheim equation is a modification of the Boltzmann equation, based on physical considerations, that describes the dynamics of the distribution of particles in a quantum gas composed of bosons or fermions.
 In this work we investigate the Cauchy theory of the spatially homogeneous Boltzmann-Nordheim equation for bosons, in dimension $d\geq 3$.
-We show existence and uniqueness locally in time for any initial data in $L^\infty\left(1+\abs{v}^s\right)$ with finite mass and energy, when $s>d-1$, as well as the instantaneous creation of moments of all order.
-In addition, we discuss the phenomenon of the Bose-Einstein condensation at low temperature and prove that this phenomenon is completely determined by the $L^\infty$ norm, culminating in establishing criteria for the global existence of a solution.
-Of important note is the fact that all methods used and developed in this work are constructive.
+We show existence and uniqueness locally in time for any initial data in $L^\infty\left(1+\abs{v}^s\right)$ with finite mass and energy, for a suitable $s$, as well as the instantaneous creation of moments of all order.